genmeblog/techtest/docs/api.md

 -   `:name` - group name or structure
 -   `:group-id` - integer assigned to the group
--   `:count` - number of elements in a group
 -   `:data` - groups as datasets

 Almost all functions recognize type of the dataset (grouped or not) and operate accordingly.